simple-last-fm-scrobbler/sls/README.md

 Simple Last.fm Scrobbler
 ========================

+**This project is unfortunately in a bit of a limbo.
+The app works, and is available on Google Play, but I don't have the time to maintain it on my own.**

+**If anyone wants to take part in developing this app further, I'm looking for contributors.
+Please email me, or just fork and code away.**

+**Pull requests are very welcome!**

 Simple Last.fm Scrobbler (SLS) is a simple app that scrobbles music listened to on an Android phone.
 Scrobbling means submitting listening information to Last.fm (and optionally/additionally Libre.fm) when you play a track, and you